Preparing for Your Hospital Stay

 If breast feeding, bring a nursing bra.
 If not breast feeding, bring a firm fitting bra.

 Other items for sale include disposable underwear and peri bottles for cleansing following delivery, breast pump equipment, breastfeeding pillows and washable breast pads.

 For the protection of patients, staff and visitors who may have a latex allergy/sensitivity, we ask that you do not bring latex products into the hospital.

-Although we work hard to ensure a secure environment, the hospital cannot be held responsible for lost or stolen valuables.
+Although we work hard to provide a secure environment, the Hospital cannot be held responsible for lost or stolen valuables.
 Therefore, please leave all valuables such as jewellery, watches, and large sums of money at home.